Hemochromatosis: Pregnancy and Fertility

 Is there something to this?
 Does iron overload contribute to infertility or miscarriage?

-Anecdotal stories may suggest a possible link between hemochromatosis and infertility and miscarriage.
+Anecdotal stories suggest a possible link between hemochromatosis and infertility and miscarriage.
 Unfortunately, no one has fully explored this question in the medical research community.

-Hemochromatosis symptoms in women occur, on average, in a similar time frame to men… indicating that the blood loss from menses, pregnancy, and childbirth does not affect the long term progression of too much iron in a significant manner.
+Hemochromatosis symptoms in women occur, on average, in a similar time frame to men, indicating that the blood loss from menses, pregnancy, and childbirth does not affect the long term progression of too much iron in any meaningful way.

-Therefore, it’s essential that women with hemochromatosis that wish to become pregnant, or who have already had children, make sure to speak with their doctor on an ongoing basis to ensure proper care for iron overload.
+Therefore, it’s essential that women with hemochromatosis who wish to become pregnant, or who have already had children, make sure to speak with their doctor on an ongoing basis to ensure proper care for iron overload.

 - Moirand R, Adams PC, Bicheler V, Brissot P, Deugnier Y. Clinical features of genetic hemochromatosis in women compared with men.
 Ann Intern Med.
 1997 Jul 15;127(2):105-10.
 PubMed PMID: 9229998. http://www.ncbi.nlm.nih.gov/pubmed/9229998

 - Neves JV, Olsson IA, Porto G, Rodrigues PN.
 Hemochromatosis and pregnancy: iron stores in the Hfe-/- mouse are not reduced by multiple pregnancies.
 Am J Physiol Gastrointest Liver Physiol.
 2010 Apr;298(4):G525-9.
 Doi: 10.1152/ajpgi.00449.2009.
 Epub 2010 Jan 28.
 PubMed PMID: 20110460. http://www.ncbi.nlm.nih.gov/pubmed/20110460